 In addition, Professor Daniel Fisher and a large team of undergraduates have used these facilities to digitize the complete assemblages of skeletal material from mastodon and mammoth sites.

-Paleobotany Range — Dr. Robyn Burnham
+Paleobotany Range — TBD

 Invertebrate Range — Dr. Tomasz Baumiller and Dr. Dan Miller